Skip to main content

 After losing Bitcoin, some users are later contacted by fake “recovery companies” claiming they can recover lost funds for a fee.

 Many of these services are scams as well.
+Always rely on official channels and law enforcement for assistance.

 Be cautious of anyone: